Skip to content

 2. Be established to deliver a specific activity or product in the ATACH workplan within an agreed timescale, pilot innovative approaches to identified needs by countries or pilot new tools and products as developed by TTs;

-4. Be led by an ATACH member with demonstrated experience, willingness and availability to coordinate the TT and deliver the agreed product.
+4. Be led by, at least, one ATACH member with demonstrated experience, willingness and availability to coordinate the TT and deliver the agreed product.
 Co-leadership will also be possible where relevant.

 Roles and responsibilities in Task Teams